-The Feeding Florida Network, made up of food banks, pantries, markets, and partner agencies is in every county across the State of Florida.
-We are ready to help you 24 hours a day, 7 days a week, 365 days a year, in blue skies or grey.
+The Feeding Florida Network is made up of food banks, pantries, markets, and partner agencies in every county across the State of Florida.
+We are ready to assist you 24 hours a day, 7 days a week, 365 days a year, in blue skies or grey.
 If you need help finding food, please call 1-855-FLA-FOOD (1-855-352-3663) or use our interactive map to locate an agency closest to you.
 For other resources in your area, please call 2-1-1.

 Fresh Access Bucks: Double your SNAP with Florida Produce using the (free) Fresh Access Bucks!
 Fresh Access Bucks makes fresh, local produce more affordable and accessible to Supplemental Nutrition Assistance Program (SNAP) participants by providing a one-to-one match for Florida grown fruits and vegetables.
 A SNAP cardholder who spends $40 of their SNAP benefits at a participating market receives an additional $40 to purchase fresh, local produce.

 Please click the link to find a list of participating Fresh Access Bucks Outlets: